yatharthagarwal/yatharthagarwal/README.md

 # Welcome to My GitHub Profile! 👨‍💻

 Hi there!
 I'm Yatharth Agarwal, a passionate software developer and an enthusiast in the world of technology.
 I love solving problems, writing clean code, and contributing to open-source projects.
-I specialize in web development, data engineering, and cloud technologies.
+I specialize in web development.

 ## 🚀 About Me
 I'm always looking to learn new technologies, build innovative projects, and contribute to the tech community.
-Currently, I’m exploring AI and machine learning in my free time and collaborating on various open-source projects.
+Currently, I’m exploring AI and machine learning in my free time.

 - 🔭 I’m currently working on: Leveraging AWS for genomic analysis
 - 🌱 I’m learning: NLP, Cloud